 "Extra Innings" Education Programs

 The Cincinnati Reds Hall of Fame and Museum offers educational programming for pre-kindergarten to 12th-grade students.
-Participating in one of our "Extra Innings" programs will enhance your visit to the Hall of Fame and illustrate how baseball plays a role in history, mathematics and science curriculums.
+Participating in one of our "Extra Innings" programs presented by Ohio's 529 Plan will enhance your visit to the Hall of Fame and illustrate how baseball plays a role in history, mathematics and science curriculums.
 Enjoy these fun-filled, lively and educational programs that are correlated to the Common Core State Standards.
 Please note that a minimum of 15 students is required to participate in an education program.
 Reservations are accepted for the upcoming school year on September 1.